 New acoustic panel developed to mitigate noise pollution in urban areas

-ModularWalls has introduced a new range of composite acoustic panels designed to mitigate urban and industrial noise issues by absorbing sound from the source.
+ModularWalls has introduced a new range of composite acoustic panels designed for superior noise mitigation in urban and industrial sectors by absorbing sound from the source.
 Introduced in the market following comprehensive research and development, the new product, AcoustiSorb is a remarkable innovation that steps away from traditional concrete barriers, which simply bounce back sound onto another area, thereby transferring the issue rather than resolving it.

 Given the rising population densities in urban areas and the fast-diminishing buffer space between residences, commercial developments and infrastructure, noise is fast becoming one of the most contentious environmental problems with significant impact on the community’s quality of life and health.